ryanprice2005/Data-Science/README.md

 - 👋 Hi, I’m @ryanprice2005
 - 👀 I’m interested in ...
-Data Science and Music
+Data Science and Information Technology
 - 🌱 I’m currently learning ...
 Programming in Python
 - 💞️ I’m looking to collaborate on ...projects
 - 📫 How to reach me ...My email